Iceland (supermarket): History

 Iceland Foods' holding company was renamed the Big Food Group in February 2002, and attempted a refocus on the convenience sector with a bid for Londis.
 Grimsey remained until the takeover and demerger of the Big Food Group by a consortium led by the Icelandic company Baugur Group in February 2005.
 Walker subsequently returned to his previous role at Iceland Foods.
 Iceland Foods's website has a page critical of Grimsey's period in control.

 After Baugur collapsed in 2009, a 77% stake in the firm came into the ownership of the Icelandic banks Landsbanki and Glitnir.
 In 2012 the stake was purchased by a consortium including Malcolm Walker and Graham Kirkham.

 After Walker's return to the company, Iceland Foods reduced the workforce at the Deeside head office by 500, with approximately 300 jobs moved as a result of relocation of a distribution warehouse to Warrington.

-In January 2009, Iceland Foods announced that it would buy 51 stores in the UK from the failed Woolworths Group chain, three days after the final 200 Woolworths stores closed their doors.
+In January 2009, Iceland Foods announced that it would buy 51 stores in the UK from the failed Woolworths chain, three days after the final 200 Woolworths stores closed their doors.
 In April 2009, Iceland Foods announced plans to close its appliance showrooms by September 2009 to concentrate on food retailing.
 Iceland Foods's sales for the year ended 27 March 2009 were £2.08 billion, a 16% increase on the previous year, with net profits of £113.7 million.
 An additional Iceland Foods store opened in Dudley town centre on 2 December 2010 in part of the former Beatties department store, 21 years after their initial departure from the town.

 In 2013, two labs, one in Ireland and another in Germany, on behalf of the Irish state agency FSAI, identified 0.1% equine DNA in some Iceland Foods products.
-Malcolm Walker caused controversy when on a BBC Panorama programme (18 February 2013) he was asked why the products had passed British tests but failed the Irish ones.
-He replied, "Well, that's the Irish, isn't it?".
+The Iceland chief executive, Malcolm Walker, was criticised by the FSAI for comments he made on a BBC Panorama programme in February 2013.
+He was asked why the products had passed British tests but failed the Irish ones.
+He replied, "Well, that's the Irish, isn't it?"
+He later apologised, stating he was deeply sorry if he caused offence.

 In November 2013, the firm began selling appliances online again in partnership with DRL Limited.
 In May 2014, the firm reintroduced online shopping, which had been dropped in 2007.

 In January 2018, Iceland Foods announced that it would end the use of plastic for all of its own-brand products by the end of 2023.

 In 2019, Iceland Foods opened 45 new stores in the UK (including 31 larger stores under The Food Warehouse fascia) but had also closed eight, increasing the number of UK stores to 942.
 The company has a strategic alliance with The Range, where Iceland's food offer has been introduced to nine of the home and garden retailer's stores.
 In 2019 it also expanded its warehousing locations, adding five multi-temperature regional distribution centres at Livingston, Warrington, Deeside, Enfield and Swindon.